symfony/symfony-docs/http_client.rst

     $this->client = $client->withOptions(
         (new HttpOptions())
             ->setBaseUri('https://...')
-            // setHeaders() replaces *all* headers at once, and deletes the headers you do not provide ->setHeaders(['header-name' => 'header-value'])
+            // replaces *all* headers at once, and deletes the headers you do not provide ->setHeaders(['header-name' => 'header-value'])
             // add or replace a single header using addHeader() ->addHeader('another-header-name', 'another-header-value')